LetMyPeopleCode/InterviewQuestions/Rosetta Code - 24 game/README.md

 This could also be rigged to return all the possible solutions.
 In its current state, it returns the first one that works, but it does so to maximize speed.
 Once a solution is known, why go through ALL the remaining possible combinations.
 But if speed were not a concern, it could generate and return them all.

 That said, freeCodeCamp has a limiter on the functions.
 If it's taking too long to brute force the result (more than about 5 or 6 seconds), it will return a timeout error.
 You can see that by using `1111111`.
-I don't know if that's dependent on the speed of the system on which you're running the browser or the JS interpreter (like V8 vs SpiderMonkey).
+I don't know if that's dependent on the speed of the system on which you're running the browser or the JS interpreter (like V8 vs SpiderMonkey), but that's the behavior on mine.

+### How I could speed it up more

+At first blush, it seems I could rewrite the `allCombos` function to test a variant as soon as it's composed.
+While four digits only have 24 possible variants, five have 120, six have 720, seven have 5040.
+The longer the string, the longer it takes just to compose our sets of possible digit combos.

 ## Solution